raamcosta/compose-destinations/README.md

 Still, I'd love to see people try to use it and opening issues if they find any.
-Even though I am currently only one maintainer - _if you're interested in contributing I can give you a general overview of how the code works_ - I plan to fix any bugs in a timely manner and improve the stability even more going further.
+Even though I am currently only one maintainer - _if you're interested in contributing I can give you a general overview of how the code works_ - I plan to fix any bugs in a timely manner and improve stability even more going further.

 Any feedback and contributions are highly appreciated!